-Each of the line’s 25 ships features a lively Casino Royale – offering slots, roulette, craps, poker and blackjack – but the biggest, splashiest and best are onboard vessels introduced over the past decade.
-Sail on 5,100-passenger Oasis-class ships (Oasis of the Seas, Allure of the Seas, Harmony of the Seas and Symphony of the Seas) to experience the largest casinos at sea, each featuring French Riviera-inspired décor and crystal chandeliers an offering more than 450 slot machines and dozens of gaming tables.
-Royal Caribbean’s 4,200-passenger Anthem of the Seas also has a casino that will make you go “wow.”
+Each of Royal Caribbean’s 26 ships features a lively Casino Royale – offering slots, roulette, craps, poker and blackjack – but the biggest, splashiest and best are onboard vessels introduced over the past decade.
+Sail on 5,100-passenger Oasis-class ships (Wonder of the Seas, Oasis of the Seas, Allure of the Seas, Harmony of the Seas and Symphony of the Seas), to experience the largest casinos at sea, each featuring French Riviera-inspired decor and offering more than 450 slot machines and dozens of gaming tables.
+The 7,600-passenger Icon of the Seas also has a casino that will make you go “wow.”

-Norwegian offers more than 2,800 slot machines and 200 gaming tables across its 15-vessel fleet—and once again the biggest and best casinos are onboard its newest 4,200-passenger ships: Norwegian Escape, Norwegian Getaway and Norwegian Breakaway, which put gaming at the heart of the ship in the 678 Ocean Place entertainment atrium.
-Norwegian’s newest ship, 4,000-passenger Norwegian Bliss, will feature both a smoking and non-smoking casino when it debuts in June 2018.
-The line also offers a Casinos at Sea program that lets players earn free rewards on Norwegian as well as Regent Sevens Seas and Oceania Cruises.
+Norwegian offers more than 2,800 slot machines and 200 gaming tables across its 19-vessel fleet and the biggest and best casinos are onboard its newest ships: Norwegian Prima, Norwegian Encore, Norwegian Bliss, Norwegian Escape, Norwegian Getaway, Norwegian Breakaway, and coming in 2023, Norwegian Viva.
+The line also offers a Casinos at Sea program that lets players earn free rewards on Norwegian as well as Regent Seven Seas and Oceania Cruises.

-With its nine-vessel main fleet (excluding three smaller Xpedition ships), Celebrity has focused on sophisticated interior design, which extends to the onboard casinos.
-The line’s five newest vessels, 2,850-passenger Solstice-class ships (Celebrity Solstice, Celebrity Eclipse, Celebrity Equinox, Celebrity Silhouette and Celebrity Reflection) each have a stylish Fortunes Casino and its Blue Chip Sailings feature blackjack and slots tournaments.
+With its 12-vessel main fleet (excluding three smaller Expedition-class ships), Celebrity has focused on sophisticated interior design, and its casinos are no exception.
+The line’s three newest vessels, 2,918 to 3,260-passenger Edge-class ships (Celebrity Edge, Celebrity Apex and Celebrity Beyond) each have a stylish Fortunes Casino and its Blue Chip Sailings feature blackjack and slots tournaments.

-Casinos onboard the line’s 15 mid-sized ships vary from vessel to vessel, but the most appealing by far is onboard the newest ship, 2,650-passenger ms Koningsdam, decorated in surprisingly understated neutral hues with some bling here and there.
+Casinos on the Holland America Line’s 11 mid-sized ships vary from vessel to vessel, but the most appealing by far is onboard the newest ship, 2,650-passenger MS Rotterdam, decorated in surprisingly understated neutral hues with some bling here and there.

-This premium line’s six ships accommodate just 684 to 1,250 guests, and even the two larger vessels (Oceania Marina and Oceania Riviera) have casinos with a decidedly more intimate vibe: They feature just six or so gaming tables and three dozen slots.
+This premium line’s six ships accommodate just 684 to 1,250 guests, and even the two larger vessels (Marina and Riviera) have casinos with a decidedly more intimate vibe: They feature just six or so gaming tables and three dozen slots.
 Their seventh ship, the 1,200-passenger Vista, just set sail May 2023.